Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 }

 if ((x == 2) && (y == 2)) {
-    // the first condition evaluates to false, so the whole statement is false.
-Code here will NOT execute }
+    // the first condition evaluates to false, so the whole statement is false
+    // code here will NOT execute
+}

 if ((x == 2) && (y == 3)) {